porres/pd-cyclone/README.md

 <strong>About this repository and its Goals:</strong>

 Location of this repository is: https://github.com/porres/pd-cyclone.
 This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects, which is a ground rule manifested by Hans-Christoph Steiner on the Pd-List about further maintenance of cyclone.
-Keep working and expanding the Max compatibility is the main goal of this development.

 This repository/project is open to collaboration to anyone who wishes to work according to the key and central goal of Max/MSP compatibility.